What is Cholesterol?

 6. Avoid regular frying of food items; instead try boiling, broiling, baking, roasting, poaching, steaming or sautéing.

-7. Quit consuming whole milk.
-Use low-fat or nonfat milk which contains all the nutrients without all the fat.
+7. Quit consuming whole milk by using low-fat or nonfat milk that contains all the nutrients.
 Try using low-fat or nonfat yogurt and cheeses or cottage cheese.
 You can also replace low-fat buttermilk or yogurt in a recipe that calls for cream cheese or sour cream.

 8. Instead of eggs, just try eating egg whites, or cholesterol-free commercial egg substitutes.

 9. Instead of meat, embrace beans, peas, lentils or tofu in your diet.

 10. Use liquid vegetable oil instead of butter, shortening or stick margarine.
 Keep away from products that contain hydrogenated vegetable oils, for they are dangerous to your health.

 11. Run away from commercially prepared baked goods, which are often made with hydrogenated oils or trans fats.